azat-co/practicalnode/chapter7/chapter7.md

 })
 ```

 To run this snippet, execute the `$ node mongoose.js` command (MongoDB server must be running in parallel).
-The results of the script should output the newly created object with its Object ID, as seen in Figure 7-1.
+The results of the script should output the newly created object with its ObjectId, as seen in Figure 7-1.

 ![alt](media/image1.png)

 ***Figure 7-1.** Running a standalone Mongoose script that creates objects*

-So far our schema was very basic.
+So far, our schema was very basic.
 It had only one field `name` with the type String.
 Next we'll study what other type of fields are supported.

 # Mongoose Schemas

 Schema is a JSON-ish class that has information about properties/field types of a document.
 It also can store information about validation and default values, and whether a particular property is required.
 Schemas can contain business logic and other important information.
 In other words, schemas serve as blueprints for documents.

-They are needed for model creation (i.e., schemas are compiled into models).
-Schema benefits include validation and more robust adherence to the structure.
-For example, fields which are not in the schema will not be save to the database.
-Or as another example, fields which are required by are missing from a model will prevent the document to be saved.
+Schemas include validation and enables more robust adherence to the data structure.
+This is a major benefit.
+For example, upon saving a document, Mongoose will ignore fields that are not in the schema.
+Or as another example, Mongoose will not save a document when fields required in its schema are missing from the document.

+To work with Mongoose, developers use documents (it's ODM after all), but Mongoose documents and models require schemas.
+That's why first developers create schemas to define models, which they in turn use to create documents.

-Mongoose and its models require schemas.
-Thus before we can use models properly, we need to define their schemas, e.g., the book schema with the name property of string type can be defined right in the model as you saw before or by itself with the `Schema` method from `mongoose`.
-Simply invoke `Schema` with an object and save it in a variable.
+Thus, before we can use models properly, we need to define their schemas, e.g., the book schema with the name property of string type can be defined right in the model as you saw before or by itself with the `Schema` method from `mongoose`.
+Simply invoke `Schema` with an object and save it in a variable:

 ```js
 const bookSchema = mongoose.Schema({